LibreBooking/docker/USAGE.md

 # What is librebooking
 [Librebooking](https://github.com/effgarces/BookedScheduler) is a simply powerful scheduling solution for any organization, forked from [Booked](https://www.bookedscheduler.com/).

-# Running this container with a compose file
+# Docker setup
 This image is designed to be used in a micro-service environment.
 It contains the apache web server and exposes port 80.
 But it needs to be linked to a MariaDB database container.
 The easiest way to get a fully featured and functional setup is using a `docker-compose.yml` file.
 Here are some examples.

 ## Simple setup
-This setup features volumes in order to keep your data persistent and is meant to run behind a proxy.
+This setup features volumes in order to keep your data persistent and is meant to run behind an existing reverse proxy.

-Create a `docker-compose.yml` file with the following content:
+Create a `docker-compose.yml` file from the following sample and adapt it to your needs and standards:
 ```
 version: "3.7"